 Direct sow or start indoors and transplant.
 Sow seeds 5mm (¼”) deep, or on the surface of the soil where the soil can be kept evenly moist..
 Space or thin heading lettuce to 30cm (12″) apart.
 Space or thin looseleaf varieties to 20-25cm (8-10″) apart.
 Space rows for all types 45-90cm (18-36″) apart.
 Babyleaf lettuce can be planted quite densely, as it is harvested at an immature size.
 Sowing babyleaf lettuce seeds closely together in narrow rows makes harvesting simpler.

 Pick individual leaves or wait and harvest full heads.
-Summer lettuce stays in prime eating condition only a short time, so harvest promptly and keep planting.
-In fall and winter the plants stay in good eating condition longer.
+Mature summer lettuce stays in prime eating condition only a short time, so harvest promptly and keep planting.
+In fall and winter the plants stay in good harvest condition longer.

 In optimal growing conditions at least 70% of seeds will germinate.
 Usual seed life: 3 years.
 Per 100′ row: 240 seeds head lettuce/1.2M seeds leaf type, per acre: 58M seeds head lettuce/348M leaf type.